Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/microsoft.azure.webjobs.extensions.eventhubs-readme.md

 ### Sending individual event

 You can send individual events to an Event Hub by applying the `EventHubAttribute` the function return value.
 The return value can be of `string` or `EventData` type.
+A partition keys may not be specified when using a return value; to do so, you'll need to bind to the `IAsyncCollector<EventData>`, as shown in [Sending multiple events](#sending-multiple-events).

 ```C# Snippet:BindingToReturnValue
 [FunctionName("BindingToReturnValue")]